Tutorial Gateway

 Python Numpy invert

-The Python Numpy invert function is same as bitwise not operator.
-We show the same use the below-shown Python example.
+The Python Numpy invert function is the same as the bitwise not operator.
+We show the same using the below-shown Python example.

 import numpy as np